bowdoin-gis-f17/teams/README.md

                         idieli-bowdoin invited to tuckerwilliams1
         Cristina and Brooke
                         CristinaTamay invited  bsolomon24
-        Jack Ward and Alex Gentle
+        Jack and Alex
                         agentle invited to joliv
-        Phillip Wang and Jessica Webber
+        Phillip  and Jessica
                         phillipwang1 invited to JessicaWebber
         Kyle and Derek
                         derekjyau invited to kyle-morrison